 75 minutes of worship that includes creative music, message and prayer.

-Children ages 0-SK are signed in and enter into their Kids Church programs right away.
+Children ages 0-SK are signed in and enter into their Flipside programs right away.

-Kids and youth from grades 1-8 sign in.
-Before going to their age-specific programs, they join everyone in the auditorium for approximately 10 minutes.
+After Children and youth from grades 1-8 sign in they join their families in the auditorium for approximately 10 minutes of family worship.

 In the Bible (Acts chapters 2 and 5), the followers of Jesus in the city of Jeusalem not only gathered together in the temple courts (large church gatherings) but also from house to house.